Sunwood-ai-labs/swarm-cat-cafe/docs/README.en.md

 python main.py
 ```

-After starting, you can interact with the cat cafe's AI response system on the console.
+After startup, you can interact with the cat cafe's AI response system on the console.
 Enter your questions and receive responses from the agents.

 ## 📦 Installation Instructions